MrHedmad/kerblam/docs/src/kerblam.toml.md

 [data.profiles.profile_name]
 "original_name" = "profile_name"
 "other_name" = "other_profile_name"
-# Any number of profiles can be specified.
+# Any number of profiles can be specified, but stick to just one of these
+# two methods of defining them.

 [data.remote] # Specify how to fetch remote data "url_to_fetch" = "file_to_save_to"
 # there can be any number of "url" = "file" entries here.
+# Files are saved inside `[data.paths.input]`

 ##### --- #####
 [code] # Where to look for containers and pipes